 The term “compassionate allowance” refers to the disability payments given by Social Security for certain conditions.
 In order to understand the term, we have to explore the concept of disability payments in the U.S. healthcare system.

 What Is a Disability in This Case?

-The SSA has a very strict definition of a disability as far as disability payments are concerned.
+The Social Security Administration (SSA) has a very strict definition of a disability as far as disability benefits are concerned.
+The rules for determining disability can be very complicated, but some individuals have such serious medical conditions that their conditions obviously meet disability standards.
 This means that many people we might consider disabled in some form do not qualify for disability payments.
 The concept of a disability payment is to provide for people who cannot work due to illness or injury.
 The idea is that these people should not have to suffer from poverty that is not their fault due to their inability to earn money.

 Why Does the CAL Program Exist?